plabayo/rama/docs/book/src/transport.md

 > layering QUIC in between for the same ordered and reliable
 > connection-oriented communication traditionally offered by TCP.

+[QUIC][rama-quic] sits between the two.
+It runs over UDP and carries many independent streams on one connection, each of them ordered and reliable on its own.
+Ordering is per-stream, not connection-wide: a stream that loses a packet does not hold up the others, which is what distinguishes it from carrying several exchanges over one TCP connection.
+It also carries unreliable [DATAGRAM][rfc-9221] frames, which are neither ordered nor retransmitted and are bounded by what one packet can hold.

+Rama's QUIC is the transport itself.
+HTTP/3 is not part of it.

 ## Remote vs Local

 Another dimension in transport protocol design is **remote** vs **local** communication:

-- **Remote transports** like TCP and UDP operate over the network stack and are ideal for client-server or peer-to-peer communication across machines.
+- **Remote transports** like TCP, UDP and QUIC operate over the network stack and are ideal for client-server or peer-to-peer communication across machines.
 - **Local transports** like Unix domain sockets (UDS) operate within a single host, using the filesystem as an addressing mechanism.

 Unix sockets are especially useful for high-performance, secure inter-process communication (IPC).